-2006 Nonqualified Deferred Compensation
+2007 Nonqualified Deferred Compensation

-The following table shows certain deferred compensation activity for the named executive officers in 2006.
-The executive contributions in 2006, which are also reflected in the aggregate balance as of December 31, 2006, were included in 2006 Summary Compensation Table in each executive's salary.
+The following table shows deferred compensation activity for the named executive officers in 2007.
+The executive contributions in 2007, which are also reflected in the aggregate balance as of December 31, 2007, were included in the 2007 Summary Compensation Table in each executive's salary and bonus.
 Aggregate earnings are also included in the "All Other Compensation" column of the Summary Compensation Table.

-Name Executive Contributions in 2006 (\$) Company Contributions in 2006 (\$) Aggregate Earnings in 2006 (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance as of 12/31/2006 (\$)
+Name Executive Contributions in 2007 (\$) Company Contributions in 2007 (\$) Aggregate Earnings in 2007 (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance as of 12/31/2007 (\$)

-Gary E. Holdren 36,667 2,329 38,996
+Gary E. Holdren 318,125 18,466 375,587

-Gary L. Burge 11,917 688 12,605
+Gary L. Burge 125,688 (3,290) 135,003

-Daniel P. Broadhurst
+Daniel P. Broadhurst -

-Stanley N. Logan

 Mary M. Sawall

+Natalia Delgado -

-Huron Consulting Group maintains the DCP, which became effective July 1, 2006.
+The Company maintains the DCP, which became effective July 1, 2006.
 The DCP permits managing directors and executive officers to elect to defer up to 75% of their base salary and 100% of their annual cash incentive into a deferred compensation account and to choose from a number of generally available investment vehicles.
 Earnings are credited based on earnings of the investment options selected by the participant.
 Huron does not match any amounts deferred or otherwise contribute to the DCP except to make restoration payments to the accounts of participants who forego 401k match as a result of participation in the DCP.
 Deferral elections for base salary and any guaranteed bonus must be made in the calendar year prior to earning such base salary or within 30 days of becoming eligible for the plan.
-Deferral elections for the annual cash incentive must be made 6 months prior to the end of the applicable performance period.
+Deferral elections for the annual cash incentive must be made six months prior to the end of the applicable performance period.
 Independent directors may also defer up to 100% of their retainer and meeting fees into the DCP.

-Payments from the plan automatically begin upon termination of employment, or separation from service as a director.
+Payments from the plan automatically begin upon termination of employment or separation from service as a director.
 Key employees, including executive officers, must wait six months after termination to receive payment from the plan.
 Participants may elect payment in a lump sum or annual installments for up to 15 years.
 Upon proof of financial hardship and approval from the Compensation Committee, a participant may be allowed an early distribution.
 Participants may also elect to receive payments prior to termination through a scheduled distribution.